AYJACKSON-ICS4U/20time-log-due-every-saturday-night-sarahchoww/README.md

 **October 16 - 20, 2017:**
-  Continued with robotics club and controlled the voltage going through to the lightbulb on the breadboard Learning about sensors next week
+  Continued with robotics club and controlled the voltage going through to the lightbulb on the breadboard.
+  Learning about sensors next week